MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/ExternalESGReportingDataModel/OrganizationalProfile.md

 ms.author: lsuresh
 ---

-# Organizational profile in External ESG Reporting data model(OrganizationalProfile)
+# Organizational profile in Cloud for Sustainability External ESG Reporting data model(OrganizationalProfile)

 The base information of the organization, for which the solution is built.